805 Columbus Avenue

 Boston, MA 02120

-- BS in Computer Science, National University of Computer & Emerging Sciences, Lahore
+- BS in computer science, National University of Computer & Emerging Sciences, Lahore, Pakistan

-Muhammad Ali is a PhD student at Northeastern’s Khoury College of Computer Sciences focusing on social networks, privacy, and algorithmic auditing, advised by Professor Drs.
-Alan Mislove and Christo Wilson.
-He is from Lahore, Pakistan.
-Ali earned his BS in Computer Science from the National University of Computer & Emerging Sciences in Lahore and his MS in Computer Science from Saarland University.
+Muhammad Ali is a PhD student at Northeastern’s Khoury College of Computer Sciences focusing on social networks, privacy, and algorithmic auditing, advised by Professors Alan Mislove and Christo Wilson.
+Ali earned his bachelor’s degree in computer science from the National University of Computer & Emerging Sciences in Lahore, Pakistan and his master’s degree in in computer science from Saarland University.

 Ali focuses on better understanding the internet advertising ecosystem – what kinds of data are being shared and how it affects users.
 He is interested in measuring and auditing algorithms in production for instances of bias and troubling behavior.
 He likes that his work is so relevant to internet users and that he can easily explain what he does to people inside and outside CS, like his family.
 In the future, he would enjoy working in an industrial research setting.